geosolutions-it/ckanext-faoclh/README.md

   $ systemctl restart supervisord
   ```

+## Enable filtering by "year of release"

+To enable filtering of datasets by custom resource field "year of release" follow the steps described below:

+- Add the line below in `production.ini` (found at /etc/ckan/default/production.ini) to enable indexing of the custom resource field "year of release"

+      ckan.extra_resource_fields = custom_resource_text

+- Restart CKAN

 ## Initialize database tables

 To initialize database tables for the fao-clh extension, follow the steps below.